Charles E.W. Bean, Diaries, AWM38 3DRL 606/54/1 July August 1916 pt10

 tt we wanted it put off.
 They sd

-tt L. ws ready - I sd "well you
+tt L. ws ready - I sd "Well you

 can order them to do it, if you

-like, & of couse they will
+like, & of course they will

 do it.
 But I can tell you this . . .